pic pic

 @btime multithreaded($x)

 Although the multithreaded runtime is close to the maximum of the individual runtimes, the equivalence isn't exact.
-This is because multithreading introduces overhead due to the creation, scheduling, and synchronization of tasks.
-As a result, multithreading isn't advantageous for small workloads, where the overhead can outweigh any potential gains.
+The reason is that multithreading introduces overhead due to the creation, scheduling, and synchronization of tasks.
+A practical consequence of this behavior is that multithreading can actually be counterproductive for small workloads, where the overhead can outweigh any performance gains.

-To illustrate this effect, let's compare the execution times of a sequential and multithreaded approach for different sizes of x.
-In the case considered, the single-threaded approach dominates for sizes smaller than 100,000.
+To make this trade-off concrete, let's compare the execution times of a sequential and multithreaded approach for different sizes of x.
+In the examples, multithreading is only advantageous for sizes greater than 100,000, with the single-threaded approach dominating otherwise.
+The high threshold illustrates just how significant the overhead can be relative to the actual work performed.

 x_small = rand( 1_000)